ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_forms/how-to-1.md

 You will now implement the application logic.

-1. Start by opening the Solution Explorer (click View > Solution Explorer).
+1. Start by opening the Solution Explorer (click View > Solution Explorer)
-2. In Solution Explorer window, right-click Arm64.DesktopApp.WindowsForms, and select Add -> New Folder from the context menu.
+2. In Solution Explorer window, right-click Arm64.DesktopApp.WindowsForms and select Add -> New Folder from the context menu
-3. Rename the new folder to Helpers.
+3. Rename the new folder to Helpers
-4. Right-click the Helpers folder, and select Add -> Class.
-This will open Add New Item window.
+4. Right-click the Helpers folder and select Add -> Class.
+This will open the Add New Item window.
 Type `MatrixHelper.cs` in the Name text box and then click the **Add** button.
 5. A file named `MatrixHelper.cs` will be added to the solution.
 Modify this file as follows:

 ```cs